Continental Deli Bar Bistro

 Behind Newtown's Continental Deli is Porteño's Elvis Abrahanowicz and sommelier Joe Valore, and their dream is to share canned food with us.
 Really.
 Perhaps not the tin spaghetti that you grew up eating, but the marinated octopus and boquerones they grew up eating, alongside some tasty morsels they've made and canned themselves.

-Before you leave, don't forget to take a moment to peruse the dry goods, most of which you've probably never seen before.
+But back in store, when you're ready to leave, don't forget to take a moment to peruse the dry goods, most of which you've probably never seen before.
 If you're still hung up about being forced to eat baked beans as a child, maybe grab one of Continental's homemade versions on the way out.

 Images: Kimberley Low.